 We believe relationships matter and are integral in a sustainable local economy.

 How we foster Good Business:

 Our Good Enterprises Initiative is a catalyst for reshaping the region's entrepreneurial ecosystem to one that provides equitable opportunity for business ownership, in order to transform lives and communities.
 Through the adoption of a nationally recognized and proven curriculum, one-on-one coaching, and an access to capital model, Good Enterprises supports economic development opportunities directly in the communities that need it most.
 The Good Enterprises Initiative launched in 2019, with the first 12-week Community Business Academy to start in September 2019 on Reynolds Avenue.
 To learn more, visit http://goodenterprises.org/

 Good Enterprise work includes:

-Our Good Farming initiative supports sustainable agriculture and is designed to grow and connect our local food system by training new farmers, supporting existing farm businesses and educating consumers.
-In addition to the programs below, we provide consulting services for private companies, municipal government, and anchor institutions to cultivate local farms and fill gaps in economic development activities.
+Our Good Farming initiative supports sustainable agriculture and is designed to grow and connect our local food system by training new farmers, supporting existing farm businesses and educating consumers on the importance of our local growers, producers, and the businesses that support them.